by Texas Homesteader

 Other Ways To Use The Sun

 If you want to go a step further you can even use the sun to cook your food!
 I have a *Solar Oven and I use it constantly, especially in the hot/humid summer months.
 You can check out all of my Solar-Cooking posts for ideas.
 And heck, the Sun Oven folks have even offered a coupon for our readers!If you want to dive even deeper into solar energy there are many other ways to use the sun for heating water, generating electricity, or recharging portable electronics.
 The web is full of ideas and the technology is getting less expensive all the time.
+I even made a super-cute Solar Light Feature from Bois d’Arc Tree logs and a couple of solar lights.
 It’s easy to use the sun’s energy!

 Looking For Solar-Cooking Recipes?